 Checklist to become a Wisconsin LPN:

 - Apply for licensure with the Wisconsin Board of Nursing

-- Obtain a CPR card and pass the NCLEX-PN exam
+- Pass the NCLEX-PN exam

 LPN Salaries in Wisconsin

 Licensed Practical Nurses (LPN) in Wisconsin rake in an average annual income of $49,888, which is slightly higher than the national average of $48,820.
 Wisconsin LPNs typically make an average of $8,171 in overtime per year.